 Biarritz was once a sleepy French fishing town, yet it’s somehow transformed into one of the best places in France to visit, in large part due to the popularity of the Hotel du Palais – which was once upon a time the summer home of Napoleon.

-It’s not just Napoleon that like it here either – Biarritz has been a vacation hotspot for European royalty from right back in the 1800s and, when you visit this quaint French gems, methinks it’ll be pretty obvious to you why too! 😀
+It’s not just Napoleon that likes it here either – Biarritz has been a vacation hotspot for European royalty from right back in the 1800s and, when you visit this quaint French gem, methinks it’ll be pretty obvious to you why too!

-Biarritz is also one of the best places in France to visit if you’ve ever been intrigued about visiting the French Basque country as it sits pretty right at the south of it!
+Biarritz is also one of the best places in France to visit if you’ve ever been intrigued about visiting the French Basque country as it sits pretty right in the south of it.